Document availability

 Officers of the Board of Governors

-Lynette Magnus is a graduate of the University of Manitoba with a Bachelor of Commerce (Honours) degree.
-She is a designated Chartered Accountant with over 25 years experience in accounting, finance, and corporate planning.
-Most recently, Lynette was Vice-President and Corporate Controller at Manitoba Telecom Services.
-Lynette also serves on Council and the Audit & Risk Management Committee for the College of Physicians and Surgeons of Manitoba, and is a community volunteer with the Stroke Recovery Association of Manitoba.
+Lynette is a graduate of the University of Manitoba, holding a Bachelor of Commerce (Honours) degree.
+She is a designated Chartered Accountant with over 25 years of experience in accounting, finance, and corporate planning.
+Most recently, she served as Vice-President and Corporate Controller at Manitoba Telecom Services.
+Lynette is actively involved in her community, supporting and volunteering at local organizations and charities.
+She also serves on the Council and the Audit & Risk Management Committee for the College of Physicians and Surgeons of Manitoba.
+Appointed to the Board of Governors in 2020, she was elected Vice-Chair in 2021 and took on the role of Chair on June 27, 2023.

-Ms. Anne Mahon is the University of Manitoba’s 14th Chancellor.
+Mr. Dave Angus is the University of Manitoba’s 15th Chancellor.

-Ms. Mahon graduated from the University of Manitoba in 1987 from the faculty of Human Ecology.
+Ms. Angus graduated from the University of Manitoba in 1982 with a Bachelor of Commerce.

 President and Vice-Chancellor - Michael Benarroch, B.A.
 (Hons.), M.A., Ph.D.

-Michael Benarroch became President of the University of Manitoba on July 1, 2020.
+Michael Benarroch became President of the University of Manitoba (UM) on July 1, 2020.

-Dr. Benarroch is a Manitoban and former Dean of the I.H.
-Asper School of Business.
-He previously served as Provost and Vice-President (Academic) at Ryerson University, acting as the institution’s chief academic and operating officer as well as a tenured professor in the department of Economics, Faculty of Arts.
-During his 21 years with the University of Winnipeg, he led the creation of its Faculty of Business and Economics and became its founding Dean.
+Dr. Benarroch served as Provost and Vice-President (Academic) at Toronto Metropolitan University from 2017 to 2020, acting as the institution’s chief academic and operating officer, as well as a tenured professor in the department of Economics, Faculty of Arts.
+He served as the Dean of the I.H.
+Asper School of Business at UM from 2011 to 2017, and enjoyed a 21-year-career with the University of Winnipeg, where he was chair of the department of Economics (1999 to 2007) and served as the university’s Faculty of Business and Economics founding dean from 2008 to 2011.

 Dr. Benarroch has engaged with the boards of all three universities at which he has worked and has been an active leader in collegial governance.
-His community service and board experience includes the Premier of Manitoba’s Economic Advisory Council, the Certified Management Accountants of Canada, and the Council of Economic Advisors for the Credit Union Central.
+His extensive community service and board experience includes the Premier of Manitoba’s Economic Advisory Council and the Council of Economic Advisors for the Credit Union Central.
 He held a two-year term as chair of Manitoba’s Crown Corporation Council and was chair of the Board of Jewish Education.
+In 2022, he served as a member of the Manitoba Immigration Advisory Council and currently co-chairs the Post-Secondary Presidents’ Council of Manitoba.

 Members of the Board of Governors